 - SWMS Template SA – SafeWork South Australia Website

 - SWMS Template Vic – WorkSafe Victoria Website

 - SWMS Template WA – WorkSafe Western Australia Website

 What is iAuditor and how can I use it for SWMS?

-A SWMS is an important safety document when performing high-risk construction work, but can be time consuming to prepare and implement. iAuditor is the world’s #1 inspection software which replaces paper SWMS forms with a mobile app.
-Capture hazards and notify responsible teams for immediate resolution.
-Generate and share reports with just one tap.
-Get all workers involved to sign off with their electronic signatures.
-All completed SWMS are automatically saved online.
+An SWMS is an important safety document when performing high-risk construction work, but it can be time-consuming to prepare and implement. iAuditor by SafetyCulture is an inspection software which replaces paper SWMS forms with a mobile app that lets you: